csegura/llamapilot/README.md

 - View LlamaPilot's responses in a panel next to the editor
 - Ask **follow-up questions** to the response (conversation context is maintained)
 - **Insert code snippets** from the AI's response into the active editor by clicking on them
-- Syntax hilight in panel
+- (new) Syntax hilight in llama panel view
+- (new) Settings: You can adjust model parameters, temperature, max_tokens, top_k, top_p and penalities

 ## Installation